cDenton1/cDenton1.github.io/_posts/2025-07-10-Decrypter.md

 ## Conclusion

 Decrypter is a modular command-line decrypting tool offering various techniques and the option of applying multiple methods step-by-step.
 The tool combines what I find to be commonly used in CTFs along with extra additions to create a simple yet expandable tool.

+Building this tool was a great learning experience and something I genuinely see myself using in the future and continuing to work on.
+It included some things I had never used before and gave me the opportunity to better understand decryption methods and algorithms I had never written.

 If you're interested in trying it out for yourself, check it out on GitHub, [https://github.com/cDenton1/Decrypter](https://github.com/cDenton1/Decrypter).